A Nithsdale Way

 Using the gps files

-GPS files and instructions to come.
-The route will be published on the OutdoorAccess platform and probably elsewhere, in due course. ie when I get around to it.
+The route is published on the OutdoorAccess platform here .
 Do send comments, corrections and suggestions via my Contact page.

 Solway shore, somewhat rocky